David Ricardo: Personal life

 Born in London, England, Ricardo was the third surviving of the 17 children of successful stockbroker Abraham Israel Ricardo (1733?–1812) and Abigail (1753–1801), daughter of Abraham Delvalle (also "del Valle"), of a respectable Sephardic Jewish family that had been settled in England for three generations as "small but prosperous" tobacco and snuff merchants, and had obtained British citizenship.
 Abigail's sister, Rebecca, was wife of the engraver Wilson Lowry, and mother of the engraver Joseph Wilson Lowry and the geologist, mineralogist, and author Delvalle Lowry.
 The Ricardo family were Sephardic Jews of Portuguese origin who had recently relocated from the Dutch Republic.
 Ricardo began working with his father at the age of 14.
-At the age of 21 Ricardo eloped with a Quaker, Priscilla Anne Wilkinson, and, against his father's wishes, converted to Unitarianism.
+At the age of 21, Ricardo eloped with a Quaker, Priscilla Anne Wilkinson, and against his father's wishes, converted to Unitarianism.
 This religious difference resulted in estrangement from his family, and he was led to adopt a position of independence.
 His father disowned him and his mother apparently never spoke to him again.

 Following this estrangement he went into business for himself with the support of Lubbocks and Forster, an eminent banking house.
 He made the bulk of his fortune by profitably financing Government borrowing.
-There is a story that he made his fortune as a result of speculation on the outcome of the Battle of Waterloo: The Sunday Times reported in Ricardo's obituary, published on 14 September 1823, that during the battle Ricardo "netted upwards of a million sterling", a huge sum at the time, and this was later popularised by the economist Paul Samuelson; in reality Ricardo was already very rich and in June 1815 sold his latest government stock before the result of the battle was known in London, so missing half of the rise.
+A popular story states that he made his fortune as a result of speculation on the outcome of the Battle of Waterloo: in Ricardo's obituary, published on 14 September 1823,The Sunday Times reported that during the battle Ricardo "netted upwards of a million sterling", a huge sum at the time, and this was later popularised by the economist Paul Samuelson.
+In reality, Ricardo was already very rich, and in June 1815, sold his latest government stock before the result of the battle was known in London, missing half of the rise.

-He retired, and subsequently purchased Gatcombe Park, an estate in Gloucestershire, and retired to the country.
+He subsequently purchased Gatcombe Park, an estate in Gloucestershire, and retired to the country.
 He was appointed High Sheriff of Gloucestershire for 1818–19.
 In August 1818 he bought Lord Portarlington's seat in Parliament for £4,000, as part of the terms of a loan of £25,000.
 His record in Parliament was that of an earnest reformer.
 He held the seat until his death five years later.

 Ricardo was a close friend of James Mill.
 Other notable friends included Jeremy Bentham and Thomas Malthus, with whom Ricardo had a considerable debate (in correspondence) over such things as the role of landowners in a society.
 He also was a member of Malthus' Political Economy Club, and a member of the King of Clubs.
 He was one of the original members of The Geological Society.
 His youngest sister was author Sarah Ricardo-Porter (e.g., Conversations in Arithmetic).